 Imagine someone’s standing at a bus stop waiting for their bus.
 There are a handful of posters scattered on a wall in front of them – one of them is yours.
 The person looks up at the wall and glances fleetingly towards those posters, and Bam! – That’s all the time you get to grab their attention and make your poster stand out from the rest!

 So how do you pull this off?
 How do you make sure that your poster is the one to catch their eye?
-For us, it’s all about structure; it’s about knowing exactly what to include in your design to make your poster as effective as possible.
+For us, it’s all about structure; it’s about knowing exactly what to include in your Poster design to make your it as effective as possible.
 Just think of poster design like a jigsaw and put it together piece by piece.
 It all starts with a blank page; for what comes after that, read on…

 The background colour forms the foundation of a poster and is what everything else sits on.
 Choosing a background colour may not seem like a crucial detail, but it can in fact set the mood and tone of your poster, so it’s important to consider this early in the design process.